 Punta Sabbioni – The entrance of Venice

-From Punta Sabbioni, in just under half an hour one reaches the islands of Lido di Venezia, a long bank of fine sand that protects Venice from the sea.
+From Punta Sabbioni, less than half an hour one reaches the island of Lido di Venezia, a long bank of fine sand that protects Venice from the sea.
 In times gone by its vast beaches were a favourite holiday destination for aristocrats, enchanted writers such as Byron, Shelley and Mann and made it a well-known holiday resort.
 Since 1932, every year in the month of September, Lido hosts the famous Venice Film Festival, which has further boosted its fame.

 The singular sight of St. Mark’s Square, a marvel at anytime of the day, at any change of light, is a moving one.
 The Doge’s Palace, st. Mark’s Basilica, the Bell Tower and the Clock Tower will take you by surprise … (go further to Venice)

 From Punta Sabbioni, in the other direction, you can reach Burano, Torcello and Murano.
 A trip to the Lagoon islands is particularly fascinating, due to the enchanting features of the landscape that you can admire during the crossing by motor boat.
 The trip to discover the Lagoon’s islands has an especially intriguing edge to it, thanks to the enchanting characteristics of the landscape that one can admire from the motorboat.
 Flora and fauna reign undisputed in these places, where the small, typical lagoon watercraft (sandoli, mascarete and the more modern cacciapesca boats) are the only ones able to travel in the shallow waters of the ghebi canals … (go further with the trip to Burano, Torcello and Murano)